buzzykiwi/zapier-fluxx-community/README.md

 * **Input**
   * **SQL input**: see [_SQL Support_](./SQL_SUPPORT.md) e.g. `SELECT id, account_name, account_number FROM BankAccount WHERE owner_organization_id = [[ id from previous step ]] AND active = 1 ORDER BY updated_at desc LIMIT 1`
   * **Show MAVs**: indicate True/False (default False).
-If true, any Model Attribute Values returned will return percentage value (if available) and hierarchy information.
+If true, any Model Attribute Values returned will return percentage value (if available) and hierarchy information as described above.

 * **Output**
 ```